sykoravojtech/PPOthesis/README.md

 ```sh
 python run_model.py
 ```
 this will show the scores obtained in the terminal.
 If you want to render the image, add `-render` at the end of the command.
 To run for a different number of episodes add `-run=<number>` at the end of the command.
-If you wanted to change any other parameters, go to `ppo/my_parser.py` for more information.
+If you wanted to change any other parameters, go to `ppo/my_parser.py` for more information (or run `python run_model.py --help`).

 To change the wind add `-wind=<wind_name>` to the command.
 The wind names are `[left, gustyleft, right, gustyright, sides, gustysides]` and if none is specified, there will be no wind acting on the car.